Infected Blood Compensation

 Our solicitors have been recognised by the Action against Medical Accidents (AvMA) Specialist Clinical Negligence Panel, and some members of our team have received a Clinical Negligence Accreditation from The Law Society.
 This demonstrates our expertise in this area of law and our commitment to providing the highest standard of legal services to every client in every circumstance.

-Solicitors from JMW are also advising claimants who may have claims arising from the issues that were investigated by the Infected Blood Inquiry and will be the subject of the Inquiry Chair’s report in May 2024.
+Solicitors from JMW are also advising claimants who may have claims arising from the issues that were investigated by the Infected Blood Inquiry and were the subject of the Inquiry Chair’s report in May 2024.
 No matter the specifics of your situation, get in touch with JMW today to learn how we can help you.

 What Are the Most Common Causes of Infected Blood?